- What is the current immigration guidance?

 - What if I test positive for COVID-19?

 - If you receive a positive COVID-19 test at one of the UC Davis testing centers, then you will be contacted by the Contract Tracing team from Student Health & Counseling Services (SHCS).
-Theywill ask you a series of questions to identify anyone who might have been exposed, and to determine if you cannot safely quarantine in your current living situation.
+They will ask you a series of questions to identify anyone who might have been exposed, and to provide instructions on safely quarantining in your current living situation.

 More information about the quarantine and isolation policies at UC Davis can be found here: https://campusready.ucdavis.edu/testing-response/quarantine.